 Today, implementing hardware-based security is a widely recognized best practice compared to software-only based approaches.
-However, the complexities of enabling systems with discrete hardware security components from multiple vendors creates design, deployment, and operational barriers that hinder adoption of such protections.
-With multiple discrete hardware security components, each with diﬀerent and disconnected root-of-trust capabilities, it may not be possible to fully integrate the components’ security capabilities into a cohesive security architecture.
-The result is often a fragmented solution with significant barriers for upgrades post-deployment.
+However, the complexities of enabling systems with discrete hardware security components from multiple vendors creates design, deployment, and operational barriers that can hinder adoption.
+With multiple discrete hardware security components, each with different and disconnected root-of-trust capabilities, it may not be possible to fully integrate the components’ security capabilities into a cohesive security architecture.
+The result is often a fragmented solution with significant barriers for upgrades, post-deployment.

-The industry is also beginning to move to a software-defined model where applications and workloads span devices and servers running at the edge (IoT and fog) to data center platforms running in the cloud.
-So the need for consistent and reliable security implementations is greater than ever.
+The industry is moving to a software-defined model where applications and workloads span devices and servers running at the edge (Internet of Things and fog) to data center platforms running in the cloud.
+So, the need for consistent and reliable security implementations is greater than ever.

 - Crypto: Hardware-assisted crypto acceleration and secure key generation

 - Protected Data, Keys, and Identity: Encryption and storage for sensitive data, keys, or credentials, at rest and in transport

 - Platform Integrity: Protected and verified boot process with hardware attestation of the platform

 - Trusted Execution: Isolated enclaves that protect shared secrets, code, or sensitive data in the application runtime

 Intel embarked on this effort to accelerate the adoption of best practice hardware protections and to drive consistent security models that speed development.
 Intel is committed to delivering a write once run anywhere model for security.
 Intel seeks to equip developers with the same four capabilities on the processor, regardless of whether the goal is to secure a cloud platform or an Internet of Things (IoT) device.